-For such a small village, there are plenty of dining options - Hampden Deli has great coffee and beautiful pastries, gourmet picnic lunches and specialty themed dinners, Jing Jo has delicious Thai cuisine in the evenings, Mango Tree has yummy Indian food and The Friendly Inn has pub food.
+For such a small village, there are plenty of dining options - Hampden Deli has great coffee and beautiful pastries, gourmet picnic lunches and specialty themed dinners, Jing Jo has delicious Thai cuisine in the evenings, Mango Tree has yummy Indian food and The Friendly Inn has good pub fare.
 A short drive down the road (just past the bridge) you'll find Betty's Smokehouse (for BBQ) and World's Best Pies (they aren't lying).

 There are two wonderful ice cream and fudge shops in the Village, complete with old fashion lollies and gifts.

 The village shops are great for a browse, some favourites are Valley Vintage and Nostalgia Factory for cool homewares.
 Berry has large country markets which take place on the Berry Showground the first Sunday of each month (except February) and Kangaroo Valley has smaller local markets on the second Saturday of each month behind the Friendly Inn a short walk away in town.